Sergio Córdova

-Sergio Duvan Córdova Lezama (born 9 August 1997), known as Sergio Córdova ([ˈseɾxjo ˈkoɾðoβa]), is a Venezuelan professional footballer who plays as a forward for Major League Soccer club Vancouver Whitecaps FC.
+Sergio Duvan Córdova Lezama (born 9 August 1997), known as Sergio Córdova ([ˈseɾxjo ˈkoɾðoβa]), is a Venezuelan professional footballer who plays as a forward for Swiss Super League club Young Boys.
 He also represents the Venezuela national team.

 Córdova is an academy graduate of Venezuelan side Caracas and scored on his professional debut in 2015.
 He spent two and a half season's in the club's first team, scoring five goals in 38 appearances, before signing for Augsburg in 2017.
 Internationally, he represented Venezuela at U20 level and featured for the nation at the South American Youth Football Championship and U-20 World Cup in 2017, winning the Goal of the Tournament award at the latter competition.
 Later that year, he made his debut for the senior side.

 Club career

 Caracas

 Having previously represented the club at youth level following his arrival in 2013, Córdova made a goal scoring debut for Caracas on 12 July 2015, starting and scoring the opening goal in a 4–0 league victory over Tucanes.
 He repeated the feat in his Copa Venezuela debut the following month when he broke the deadlock in the 78th minute of a 3–0 win over second division side Petroleros de Anzoátegui.
 On 31 October, he became the youngest ever player to score a Primera División brace for the club when he scored twice in a 3–1 win over Metropolitanos.
 He ended his debut season having amassed 13 appearances across all competitions with a return of four goals.

 In the following year's campaign, Córdova was marred by injury and had to undergo surgery after breaking the fifth metatarsal in his left foot.
 Despite the injury, he managed to make 20 appearances as Caracas ended fourth in the Venezuelan Primera División, thereby qualifying for the 2017 Copa Sudamericana.
 He made only four more appearances for the club, taking his overall tally to 38 with a return of five goals, before being signed by FC Augsburg following his impressive form with Venezuela at the FIFA U-20 World Cup.